-It should be noted that cosleeping is not necessarily the same as bed sharing.
-A cosleeping mother and her infant may bed share (i.e. sleep on the same safe surface) or they may share sleep (cosleep) in another fashion - such as with two mattresses together on the floor, in a side-car arrangement, a cosleeper by the bed, or a crib that has been turned into a co-sleeper.
-Depending on one's needs and resources, different parents may choose to cosleep by bedsharing, or by sharing sleep within an arm's reach of their baby on separate surfaces.
-Both offer the physiological, hormonal, and psychological benefits for mom and baby.
+Note that cosleeping is not necessarily the same as bed sharing.
+A cosleeping mother and her infant may bed share (i.e. sleep on the same safe, flat surface) or they may cosleep in another fashion - such as with two mattresses together on the floor, in a side-car arrangement, a cosleeper by the bed, or a crib that has been turned into a co-sleeper.
+Depending on one's needs and resources, families may choose to cosleep by bedsharing, or by merely cosleeping within an arm's reach of their baby on separate surfaces.
+Both offer the physiological, hormonal, neurological, social and developmental benefits for baby and mom.

-Join in further conversations about baby sleep with others at: Facebook.com/CoSleeping
+Join in further conversations about baby sleep with others at: FB.com/CoSleeping and if you are already a cosleeping family, you're welcome to join the CoSleeping Discussion group: FB.com/groups/CoSleeping.

 Articles: